itcenterofexcellence/miniproject/README.md

 5. Add a sans serif font family to the webpage body text using CSS

 6. Add a link to the *"Update Resume"* list item that links to your updated resume hosted online.
-[You can find free .PDF hosting sites here.](http://www.makeuseof.com/tag/7-best-tools-present-share-pdf-files-online/).
-For example, you can upload a PDF to Google Drive and share the document to get a link for your code.
+[You can find free .PDF hosting sites here.](http://www.makeuseof.com/tag/7-best-tools-present-share-pdf-files-online/) *For example, you can upload a PDF to Google Drive and share the document to get a link for your code.*

 7. Add a link to the *"Practice for My Interview"* list item that links to a YouTube video with the title "CS50 and Quora present...
 Prep and Practice for Technical Interviews"